LegendZDY/nanoMD/README.md

 ## Overview

-nanoMD  is designed to work with the output of the ONT direct RNA sequencing platform and can be used to identify new m6A sites, genes, and isoforms, as well as detect and quantify newmRNA.
+nanoMD  is designed to work with the output of the ONT direct RNA sequencing platform and can be used to identify new m6A sites, genes, and isoforms, as well as detect and quantify new mRNA.

 It is recommended to use the docker or conda environment to run the pipeline.